Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 5. Dispose of expired eye drops: Check the expiration date of your eye drops and discard any expired or contaminated solutions.
 Using expired eye drops can lead to infections or other complications, especially when wearing contact lenses.

-See also Complete Guide to Patanjali Eye Drops - Benefits, Ingredients, Usage, Pricing and Customer Reviews
+See also Everything You Need to Know About Yucare Eye Drops - Benefits, Usage, Comparison, Customer Reviews, and Tips

 According to a survey conducted by the American Optometric Association, approximately 75% of contact lens wearers reported using eye drops to alleviate symptoms of dry eyes and discomfort associated with wearing lenses.
 The majority of respondents indicated that they used lubricating eye drops specifically formulated for contact lens wearers.
 The survey also revealed that proper eye drop usage with contact lenses is crucial for maintaining ocular health and comfort.